20 films are vying for the palme d\or on may 22

-Unflinching films by an unprecedented number of women are leading the charge for the Palme d\'Or at Cannes.
+Unflinching films by an unprecedented number of women are leading the charge for the Palme d'Or at Cannes.

 CANNES, France - AFP

-Unflinching films by an unprecedented number of women are leading the charge for the Palme d\'Or at Cannes this year and going for the jugular with hard looks at sex, violence and family life.
+Unflinching films by an unprecedented number of women are leading the charge for the Palme d\'Or at Cannes.
+CANNES, France - AFP Unflinching films by an unprecedented number of women are leading the charge for the Palme d\'Or at Cannes this year and going for the jugular with hard looks at sex, violence and family life.
+French actress and film-maker Maiwenn will Friday present the third of four features by women in competition at the world\'s top film festival -- a record number following last year\'s total shutout of female directors.

 Her ensemble drama \"Poliss\" takes its script from the blotters of a Paris police Child Protection Unit (CPU), offering a grim glimpse at families from the moneyed bourgeoisie to homeless refugees.